CirroBuild/FrostiDocs/docs/samples/first-app.md

 5. Before hitting run, make sure to update `YOUR_SERVICE_CONNECTION` in the variables section from the file that just got loaded.
 See below on how to create/refernece a service connection.

 6. Just hit run, and you'll have yourself a PPE envionrment provisioned and deployed with your code.
-Prod coming soon.
 To see your website name, find the `AzureRmWebAppDeployment` job under `CodeDeploy`.
 You'll see the line "App Service Application URL: XX_YOUR_APP_URL_XX"